tsg-ut/ctfd-theme-tsgctf/README.md

 # when you use this please serve patched CTFd server as below at localhost:8000
 $ npm run dev

-# build the theme into tsgctf directory
+# build the theme into 4t$ctf directory
 $ npm run build

 # build static website